Point spread function: Theory

 If the imaging system produces an inverted image, we may simply regard the image plane coordinate axes as being reversed from the object plane axes.
 With these two assumptions, i.e., that the PSF is shift-invariant and that there is no distortion, calculating the image plane convolution integral is a straightforward process.

 Mathematically, we may represent the object plane field as:

-i.e., as a sum over weighted impulse functions, although this is also really just stating the sifting property of 2D delta functions (discussed further below).
+i.e., as a sum over weighted impulse functions, although this is also really just stating the shifting property of 2D delta functions (discussed further below).
 Rewriting the object transmittance function in the form above allows us to calculate the image plane field as the superposition of the images of each of the individual impulse functions, i.e., as a superposition over weighted point spread functions in the image plane using the same weighting function as in the object plane, i.e., $O(x_o,y_o)$.
 Mathematically, the image is expressed as:

 in which $\mbox{PSF}(x_i/M-u,y_i/M-v)$ is the image of the impulse function $\delta(x_o-u,y_o-v)$.

 The 2D impulse function may be regarded as the limit (as side dimension w tends to zero) of the "square post" function, shown in the figure below.

 We imagine the object plane as being decomposed into square areas such as this, with each having its own associated square post function.
 If the height, h, of the post is maintained at 1/w2, then as the side dimension w tends to zero, the height, h, tends to infinity in such a way that the volume (integral) remains constant at 1.
 This gives the 2D impulse the sifting property (which is implied in the equation above), which says that when the 2D impulse function, δ(x − u,y − v), is integrated against any other continuous function, f(u,v), it "sifts out" the value of f at the location of the impulse, i.e., at the point (x,y).